Highlights

 Where to Watch Good For What Ails You: Secrets of the Bayou Healers (1998)

-Need to watch 'Good For What Ails You: Secrets of the Bayou Healers' in the comfort of your own home?
-Discovering a streaming service to buy, rent, download, or watch the Glen Pitre-directed movie via subscription can be challenging, so we here at Moviefone want to take the pressure off.
+Set to enjoy 'Good For What Ails You: Secrets of the Bayou Healers' on any device you have handy?
+Searching for a streaming service to buy, rent, download, or watch the Glen Pitre-directed movie via subscription can be tricky, so we here at Moviefone want to take the pressure off.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Good For What Ails You: Secrets of the Bayou Healers' on each platform when they are available.
-Now, before we get into the nitty-gritty of how you can watch 'Good For What Ails You: Secrets of the Bayou Healers' right now, here are some details about the documentary flick.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Good For What Ails You: Secrets of the Bayou Healers' on each platform when they are available.
+Now, before we get into the fundamentals of how you can watch 'Good For What Ails You: Secrets of the Bayou Healers' right now, here are some details about the documentary flick.

-You probably already know what the movie's about, but just in case...
+Thinking about what happens in this film?
 Here's the plot: "Even today, on the Louisiana bayous, alligator grease relieves asthma, a buried potato cures warts, and "smoking a baby" eases the pains of colic.
 Enter this distinctive tradition of faith healing, herbal remedy, and ritual magic as this documentary follows respected "traiteurs" to gather wild teas, brew homemade cough syrup, invoke the saints at home altars, and most of all, heal the sick." .